 Jan is also an advocate of the Death To Text on Slides movement.
 Like us, he believes you can’t read and listen at the same time, so his templates are bullet point free.

-It’s obviously been created by someone who knows a thing or two about design and what looks good.
-The website is a thing of beauty and the slide templates are crisp and clean: there are no 90s gradients or clip art.
+SlideMagic has obviously been created by someone who knows a thing or two about design.
+The website is a thing of beauty and the slide templates are crisp and clean and organised around strong grids: there are no 90s gradients or clip art.
 By simply putting your content into the first template you come across you can create something that looks modern and professional.

 What I’m not so keen on

-I recently reviewed Google Slides and I mentioned their lack of animation and how it was much more restrictive with PowerPoint.
-Well compared to SlideMagic, Google Slides is the new Pixar: SlideMagic doesn’t support animation.
+I recently reviewed Google Slides and I mentioned their lack of animation and how it was much more restrictive than PowerPoint.
+Well compared to SlideMagic, Google Slides is the new Pixar: SlideMagic doesn’t support animation at all.
 I’m not sure that this will be a permanent fixture, but for now there are no animation capabilities.
-For us this is a limitation because we like to pace the flow of information with animation so we can show the audience just enough either visuals or text to keep them interested and informed.
-This will therefore slightly affect the amount on your slides and, if you pace it properly, will mean you have more slides that have one or two ideas on represented by big images.
-But looking at the example decks that Jan has thrown together, you can see that’s what he’s shooting for: oodles of white space, crisp lines, and caption bars.
-For us as professional presentation designers it’s not ideal, but for a presentation novice this is one way of training yourself to put less information on a slide, and because the template is so nice, whatever you create will look swish.
+For us this is a limitation because we like to pace the flow of information with animation so we can show the audience just enough visuals or text to keep them interested and informed.
+Looking at the example decks that Jan has thrown together, you can see what he’s shooting for: oodles of white space, crisp lines, and caption bars.
+For us professional presentation designers it’s not ideal, but for a presentation novice this is one way of training yourself to put less information on a slide, and because the template is nice, whatever you create will look swish.